I am not the one making that claim. National Geographic hired a professor to review their decades of stories – NGS itself reached that conclusion:

 NGS intentionally cherry-picked topics and sources, and censored coverage of the struggles of people of color, both in the U.S. and in other nations.

-As a kid in the 1960s, I grew up eagerly looking forward to the next monthly edition of the National Geographic magazine.
+As a kid in the 1960s and 1970s, I grew up eagerly looking forward to the next monthly edition of the National Geographic magazine.
 I read it cover to cover well into the 1970s, and then as a young adult in the 1980s.

 As a young adult, I was an NGS member until the late 1980s.
 Then, they ran a story on a subject with which I had read the original research papers – and they had cherry picked the original research to draw a false conclusion.
 That caused me to cancel my membership and I have never read the National Geographic magazine again, since.
 I cannot consider NGS a reputable source of anything.

 Unequivocally, NGS caused me to have a warped view of the rest of the world through most of my adult life, particularly since I have not done international travel.
-NGS propaganda taught me a false view of the world that continued in my mind for decades.
+NGS propaganda taught me a false view of the world that continued in my mind for decades, until nearly 2020 when I finally had the opportunity to start thinking about international travel.

 NGS polluted generations of young minds with their false reporting.